 With perhaps an hour of light left in the day, he once again was on his feet moving, albeit slow and steady.
-He came to a street on his left leading away from the two lane Pacific Coast highway he’d been following for the past 8 days.
+He came to a street on his left leading away from the two-lane Pacific Coast highway he’d been following.

 He recalled seeing a sign a mile back saying ‘Entering San Luis Obispo’.
 He was roughly halfway between San Francisco, to the north, and Los Angeles to the south.
 It had taken him 8 days to trek the 248 miles.